 Here is Jonas providing an overview of template-based planning at the Facilitation Mastery Workshop in Donner Lake in 2003.
 Jonas was a visiting fellow at the Institute for the Future for several years and developed a collaboration with The Grove to bring SV workshops to Sweden.
 He has returned to Sweden to create a consulting practice with Roy Bartilson and continue as a colleague of The Grove.

 Ed is introducing himself at the Facilitation Mastery Workshop.
-Ed joined The Grove in 1995 after 11 years as head of Training and Development at SRI International in Palo Alto.
+Ed joined The Grove in 1995 after 11 years as head of Training and Development at SRI International in Palo Alto and retired in 2008 to Ashland, OR.
 He was the virtual father of the Strategic Visioning templates, encouraging us to create a way that the visually saavy, but non-graphically adept could do big picture thinking.
-He is manager of the Grove Consulting group and a Sr. Consultant who works with clients on Storymap projects, SV, and does SV training as well.
+He was manager of the Grove Consulting group and a Sr. Consultant who worked with clients on Storymap projects, SV, and doing SV training as well.

 This is a photo of Bill at the 2003 Mastery Workshop.
 He has been an active associate since doing SV in Central America and with North American clients.